NAG Logo

-Calling the NAG Routines from R Under Windows
+Calling NAG Fortran Routines from R

 General Notes on Calling Fortran Routines from R